LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 .. _udf dtype:

-Dtype support
+dtype support
 -------------

-UDFs can override :meth:`~libertem.udf.UDF.get_preferred_input_dtype` to indicate a "lowest denominator" compatible dtype.
+UDFs can override :meth:`~libertem.udf.UDF.get_preferred_input_dtype` to indicate a "lowest common denominator" compatible dtype.
 The actual input dtype is determined by combining the indicated preferred dtype with the input dataset's native dtype using :func:`numpy.result_type`.
 The default preferred dtype is :attr:`numpy.float32`.
 Returning :code:`bool` will usually switch to the